anilsathyan7/logical-fallacy-classification/README.md

 dataset.
 It contains 138,574 short arguments across 14 classes, split into 110,859 training, 13,857 validation, and 13,858 test examples.

+The external CoCoLoFa and Touché sources are stored separately under `datasets/`.
+Their cleaned combined file is `datasets/cocolofa_touche_combined.csv`; it is reserved for the next fine-tuning phase and is not used by the current pipeline.

 ![Label distribution](plots/data/label_distribution.png)

 ![Token-length distribution](plots/data/token_lengths.png)